Our Seniors are Revolting

 “I . . .
 I don’t know.
 Maybe I’ll think up one later.
 How ‘bout I let you know?”

-I’m not sure what’s about to happen here, but she has my complete attention: everything she does, everything I think from now on will be “unfix’d with baser matter.”
+I’m not sure what’s about to happen next, but now she has my complete attention: everything she does, everything I think from now on will be “unfix’d with baser matter.”
 How she moves in her bare feet.
 That swaying thing she does.
 How she looks at me sideways with her head slightly turned.
 All “will live within the book and volume of my brain.”
 Who knows for how long.

-She takes the diaphragm from its white clamshell case and shows it to me.
-She squeezes it in and out.
+“First, let’s relax a little.”
+She lights up a joint and we drag on it a few times.
+I say “good stuff,” she agrees.
+She opens a bureau drawer and takes out a white clamshell case and shows it to me.
+Then she removes the diaphragm and squeezes it in and out.
 I touch its ridge in and it springs back.
 She’s right, it’s incredibly flexible.

 “All of them?”